-Being involved in the American Bully breeding circles in tough: it’s full of clans, hypes, trends and personalities.
+Being involved in the American Bully breeding circles is tough: it’s full of clans, hypes, trends, and personalities.
 Some would say it’s a man’s world with very little room for the opposite sex.
 But we found her — Veronique Pluim runs Veronique Excellent Bully’s and she is smashing Instagram.

 A quick interview that we wanted to organize because there aren’t many popular and successful female breeders in the American Bully world.
 Veronique is one of them and she was happy to speak to us and share her opinion on the breed and its community.
 You can find her on the ‘Gram at @veronique_excellent_bullys.

 We always say dog breeding is a difficult endeavor that requires a lot of passion, dedication, and to remain pragmatic, money, and time.
 But if you manage to go through the first hurdles, breeding dogs is the most fulfilling experience.
 Thanks to Veronique Pluim for demonstrating this on a daily basis!

 I do understand that for people who are new to this breed it can be a bit confusing.
 But with a little bit of research, it is really easy to keep them apart.